stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 		done < loop_files/file.1
 ```
 - let us break this while loop down:
-     - “while read -r chr start end name strand” defines the columns that will be passed as variables to the next part of the command.
+     - *“while read -r chr start end name strand”* defines the columns that will be passed as variables to the next part of the command.
           - We could call these anything we like, but it make sense to given the names that relate to the data
-     - “< loop_files/file.1” is the input file that will be read line-by-line, and is passed into the command using the "<".
+     - *“< loop_files/file.1”* is the input file that will be read line-by-line, and is passed into the command using the *"<"*.
-     - the while loop starts with the "do" and finishes with the "done"
+     - the while loop starts with the *"do"* and finishes with the *"done"*.
-     - inside the while loop, there is the “if” command - if the conditions are TRUE, ie., the chr ==1 AND strand ==1, then we “echo” or print the data in the columns chr, start, end, name & strand.
+     - inside the while loop, there is the *“if”* command - if the conditions are TRUE, ie., the chr ==1 AND strand ==1, then we *“echo”* or print the data in the columns chr, start, end, name & strand.
 These were set as variables at the start of the while command
-     - The "if" command starts with "then", and finishes with "fi".
+     - The *"if"* command starts with *"then"*, and finishes with *"fi"*.

 ---
 [↥ **Back to top**](#top)